DarkEnergyProcessor/livesim2_async/docs/CommandLine.md

 * `/notestyle=<1|2>` overrides note style setting (storyboard, setting).
 1 for old note style, 2 for SIF-v5 note style

 * `/interpreter` forces LuaJIT to interpret bytecode instead of compiling it to machine code.
 Decreases frame stutter in some cases.
-Does nothing when using Lua 5.1 \*
+Does nothing when using Lua 5.1

+* `/tga` makes the render mode image sequence to output Targa image instead of PNG image

+* `/fxaa` enables Fast Approximate Anti-Aliasing (render mode only)

 \* - For debugging purpose.